GIScience/ors-map-client/README.md

 - the defined routes in files ending with `.routes.js`
 - the store definitions in files ending with `.store.js`

-### CRUD component ###

-The generic crud solution allows the communication with a back-end api with minimum code.
-You just need to define the endpoint of a resource and add the crud to a component by instantiating it to a vue.js component.
-See more at [CRUD docs](docs/crud.md)

 ### Reserved methods and accessors ###

 All the VueJS components created (including the fragments) will have, by default, the following methods/accessors define din the main vue instance app: